luxedo/NESPico/README.md

    git submodule update --init
    cd ..
    ```
-1. Setup a CMake build directory.
+1. Setup a CMake build directory
    ```bash
    mkdir build
    cd build
    cmake ..
    ```
 1. Make your target from the build directory you created.
 The build will
-replace the prebuilt binary.
+replace the prebuilt binary
    ```bash
    make
    ```